worktheclock/replit.github.io/tutorials/02-managing-files-using-repl-it.md

-# Working with Files using Repl.it
+# Working with Files using Replit

-In this lesson, you'll gain experience with using and manipulating files using Repl.it.
+In this lesson, you'll gain experience with using and manipulating files using Replit.
 In the previous lesson you saw how to add new files to a project, but there's a lot more you can do.

 Files can be used for many different things.
 In programming, you'll primarily use them to store data or code.
 Instead of manually creating files and entering data, you can also use your programs to create files and automatically write data to these.

-Repl.it also offers functionality to mass import or export files from or to the IDE; this is useful in cases when your program writes data to multiple files and you want to export all of these for use in another program.
+Replit also offers functionality to mass import or export files from or to the IDE; this is useful in cases when your program writes data to multiple files and you want to export all of these for use in another program.

 ## Working with files using Python